elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-inheritance.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> If a class extends another class without an explicit constructor in the child class, JavaScript automatically adds a default constructor that calls the parent class's constructor with the super keyword.
+</div><br />
-  <div><strong>Interview Response:</strong> According to the specification, if a class extends another class and has no constructor, then the parent class constructor is generated in the child class, passing the child all the arguments in the parent.
+  <div><strong>Technical Response:</strong> According to the specification, if a class extends another class and has no constructor, then the parent class constructor is generated in the child class, passing the child all the arguments in the parent.
 This behavior happens if we do not write a constructor of our own.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />